scipy-conference/scipy_proceedings/papers/ben_lasscock/00_blasscock.rst

 classification is to assume that shear failure is the source mechanism, and then, through a least squares optimization, find the fault plane orientation that minimizes the rate of misclassification to the data.
-A modern code built apon FPFIT is the HASH algorithm [HASH]_.
+A modern code built upon FPFIT is the HASH algorithm [HASH]_.
 The HASH software is available for download from the USGS [#]_ website.
 The HASH software comes with an example "NorthRidge" dataset which we will use to demonstrate our method.
 We compare the